april1989/origin-go-tools/_founds/sum.md

 for invoke functions with receiver object of types declared in the app), which is proved by the result below.

-Check console-ethereum-dist-cb.txt: we have the following founds:
+Check console-ethereum-dist-cb-lmt10.txt: we have the following founds:

 - The biggest main entry (go-ethereum/cmd/geth) uses 14min when we set the pts limit to 10 and 59min without the limit, however, the function coverage are the same 53.46%, which means